nikklein/airport-js/README.md

-# Translate Airport challange to JS #
+# Translate Airport challenge to JS #